-Johnson, a Jackson, was the representative for Kentucky's 5th congressional district from 1825 to 1827.
+Johnson was the representative for Kentucky’s 5th congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Jan 1826 to Feb 1827, Johnson missed 17 of 59 roll call votes, which is 28.8%.
 This is much worse than the median of 16.1% among the lifetime records of representatives serving in Feb 1827.
 The chart below reports missed votes over time.